How to Find the Best Tax Relief Company

 When you do a search for tax debt relief companies, the search results page will typically show a shortlist of tax companies in your area.
 It will also include paid advertisements from the big tax relief companies and links to review sites.
 The results will be similar if you search for CPAs or tax lawyers.

 You can pick up the phone and start calling these local companies if you have a tax debt problem or another tax issue.
 If they have websites, you can look at their services, and you can also check out their online reviews if they have any.
 Unfortunately, a lot of local listings are sparse.
 Again, these tax pros are focused on their core services, not on marketing.
 That's where TaxCure comes into play.

 How TaxCure Can Help You Find Help for Tax Problems

 They have all passed multiple tests to earn their credentials.
-CPAs take the CPA exam, Enrolled Agents pass a three-part test on tax codes, and tax attorneys complete law school and pass the bar exam in their states.
+CPAs take the CPA exam, Enrolled Agents pass a three-part test on tax codes, and tax lawyers complete law school and pass the bar exam in their states.
 Then, all of these tax pros must complete continuing education credits to keep their licenses active.
 Sales reps don't have any of this training.

 When you search for a tax pro on TaxCure, you can filter your results based on your state tax agency and your unique situation.
 This ensures that you find a tax pro who has experience with your specific tax problem.
 In contrast, when you call a big tax relief company, the sales rep will assure you that they can help, even though they don't know who will ultimately be assigned to your case or if they have that particular type of experience.